jbmusso/grex/README.md

 gRex tries to implement Gremlin syntax as closely as possible.
 However, there are some differences.

 * All method calls require brackets __()__, even if there are no arguments.
 * __Closures__ do not translate to javascript.
-Closures need to passed in as one string argument to gRex methods.
+Closures need to passed in as a string argument to gRex methods.

     ```
     g.v(1).out().gather("{it.size()}");